 Nearly 425 million years ago land plants evolved novel tissues to move water and sugar more efficiently through their body.
 These conducting tissues, xylem and phloem, greatly amplified mass flow rates, allowing plants to increase photosynthetic capacity, grow larger, and alter aspects of the terrestrial ecosystem including carbon dioxide modulation and increased oxygenation, in turn, profoundly affecting the course of evolution for life on land.
 These vascular plants now account for over 90% of Earth’s terrestrial flora and are the foundational components of nearly every ecosystem.
 Throughout geologic time the evolution of vascular tissues led to a striking display of structural and physiological variation.
 In this pillar of my research program I explore how these integral vascular tissues evolved over geologic time and function in a whole-plant context.

 Rhizome cross section of the Hay Scented Fern (Dennstaedtia Punctilobula) showing the primary vasculature.
 Xylem cells are autoflourescing purple

-A young, developing fertile frond of the Sensitive Fern (Onoclea sensibilis)
+Humidity-driven movement In the leaflets of the Sensitive Fern (Onoclea sensibilis)

 Hunting for ferns at the Continental Divide, Costa Rica